Seek in the Dark: Reasoning via Test-Time Instance-Level Policy Gradient in Latent Space: Test-Time Instance-Level Policy Gradient in Latent Space

+To sample $\vx \sim \pi(\vx \mid \vz,\vc)$, we first decode the latents $\vz$ into their corresponding tokens, then continue with autoregressive generation, since the complete sequence may extend beyond the latent-initialized reasoning path.
+As $T$ is the complete sequence length, the factorization is

-\paragraph{Test-Time Optimization of Latent Representations.} We optimize the latent representations using a direct policy gradient approach based on REINFORCE \citep{williams1992simple}.
-Assuming the \textit{independence of the latent representations} (see \Cref{app: theory analysis} for a theoretical justification), the update process is:
+where, if the generation stops at $t=N$, the second product is empty and equals 1. \paragraph{Test-Time Optimization of Latent Representations.} Given the objective in \Cref{eq: optimized formulation}, we optimize the latent representations using a direct policy gradient approach based on REINFORCE \citep{williams1992simple}.
+Assuming the \textit{independence of the latent representations}, the update process is:

 where the gradient $\nabla_{\vz} \mathcal{J}(\vz)$, of our objective with respect to $\vz$ can be derived as:

 Leveraging \Cref{eq: independent}, the gradient of the $t$-th latent representation is: